ZAYUVALYA/NextBIN-Cleaner/README.md

 ---

 ## 🔄 Future Updates
-NextBIN is actively being developed, and future updates will include:
-- **Automated package installation** for easier setup.
-- **Full Debian packaging** so it can be installed as a `.deb` package.
+- Improved `.deb` packaging with automatic dependency resolution.
-- **More advanced system monitoring and optimization features**.
+- More advanced system monitoring features.

-Stay tuned for updates! 🚀
+Stay updated for the latest improvements! 🚀